Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

      sign-in the user, and call an API.

 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,
+     - Ensure that the **Microsoft APIs** tab is selected
+     - In the list of APIs, select the API **Microsoft Graph**.
+     - In the **Delegated permissions** section, select the **User.Read.All** in the list.
+Use the search box if necessary.
+     - Click on the **Add permissions** button at the bottom.
+   - Click the **Add a permission** button again and then,
      - Ensure that the **My APIs** tab is selected.
      - In the list of APIs, select the API `TodoListAPI`.
      - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
      - Click on the **Add permissions** button at the bottom.

-1. Now you need to leave the registration for `TodoListSPA` and go back to your app registration for `TodoListAPI`.
+2. Now you need to leave the registration for `TodoListSPA` and go back to your app registration for `TodoListAPI`.
    - From the app's Overview page, select the Manifest section.
    - Find the entry for `KnownClientApplications`, and add the Application (client) ID of the `TodoListSPA` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your-client-id-for-TodoListSPA" ]`